Manage administrator accounts

 ➡️ An administrator session is created on the computer with the chosen name

-➡️ Existing user rights are not changed
+➡️ Existing users' rights are not modified

-Feature Detail
+Feature Details

-Initial scenario:
+Initial setup:

-1. Enable this feature
+1. Activate this feature

 1. Set the account password